Student Grant Scheme

 How to apply for a student grant

-You must apply for your grant online.
+You must apply for your grant online before the closing date.
 You do not need to know what course you will be taking to apply online.

 You can use your verified MyGovID account to automatically create and log in to your SUSI account without having to register directly with SUSI.